sumanyu-21/sumanyu-21.github.io/_posts/2020-03-03-Playing Atari Through Deep Reinforcement Learning.md

 ## 2) Background

 In this project, I will be experimenting with Atari environment [3], specifically the *Space Invaders*  environment.
 (However, the implementation is well organized to be able to tackle other environments as well with minor modifications that will be needed as per the dynamics of different environments).
 In general, any reinforcement learning problem with single agent consists of an environment, and at each time step, the agent selects an action at from the agent’s action space.
-(There are 6 actions in Space Invaders environment,
+(There are 6 actions in Space Invaders environment.
 $${0: no \; action}$$

 $${1: fire}$$

 $${2: move\;right}$$

 $${3: move\;left}$$

 $${4: move\;right\;fire}$$

 $${5: move \;left \; fire}) $$

 The agent gets to only observe the images of the current screen frame $${x_t}$$.
 The The goal of the agent is to interact with the environment by selecting actions in a way that maximizes future rewards.
 I have considered discounted rewards such that the discounted return at time $$t$$ can be written as $${R_t = \sum_{t'=1}^{T}{\gamma^{t'-t} r_t} }$$ where T is the time-step at which the game ends.

 We can also define the optimal action value function, which can be defined as the maximum expected reward achievable by following an optimal policy, using Bellman equation as follows.

 $$
 \DeclareMathOperator{\E}{\mathbb{E}}
 \begin{equation}